Angelo Ruggiero: The tapes

 On April 17, 1984, Ruggiero met with Jack Conroy.
 Conroy was an associate who said he had a source who worked at the telephone company, which is notified when phones are being legally tapped, and he could find out who authorized the taps.
-A week later, he told Ruggiero this would cost $800- $1,000 for his telephone company source and $200 each for his partner and him.
+A week later, he told Ruggiero this would cost $800 to $1,000 for his telephone company source and $200 each for his partner and him.
 Ruggiero agreed.

 In a few days, Conroy delivered a bill of goods.
 He said the taps were legal because of a March 18 federal court order in the Southern District of New York, which is Manhattan and the Bronx.
 This invention caused Ruggiero to speculate that he was only peripherally involved in an investigation aimed at someone else.
 Just in case, however, he told Conroy, who had just suckered Ruggiero out of $1,000, that he would get some other telephone numbers for him to check.
 Conroy agreed to this.
 Jack Conroy was really an undercover FBI agent who was posing as a telephone repairman.

-Ruggiero at the time the indictments were being prepared seemed to not be worried about the outcome of the trial.
-He spent $40,000 on remodeling his home in Cedarhurst and was overheard saying, "the bugs in this house were a bunch of bullshit, and nothing is coming."
+At the time the indictments were being prepared, Ruggiero seemed to not be worried about the outcome of the trial.
+He spent $40,000 on remodeling his home in Cedarhurst and was overheard saying, “The bugs in this house were a bunch of bullshit, and nothing is coming."
 His confidence later seemed ridiculous, even to his confederates.

 In late June 1985, the Bergin crew finally demonstrated it could get accurate information.
 Ruggiero obtained a pasted-together version of the last of the FBI's six Ruggiero electronic-surveillance affidavits.
-The notes revealed Conroy to be a Federal agent and that attorney Michael Coiro was not wired into the Eastern District as he imagined.
+The notes revealed Conroy to be a federal agent and that Ruggiero's attorney Michael Coiro was not wired into the Eastern District, as he had imagined.
 Critically, the FBI working papers confirmed the depth of the probe and the fact that it was supported by a three-bug invasion of Ruggiero's home.
 Sources advised Ruggiero became scared to death because he had been lying systematically to Paul Castellano and his uncle Aniello Dellacroce, insofar as he had constantly told them that he had not been dealing in drugs by himself, but merely cleaning up loose ends of his brother Salvatore's narcotics operation.